SENG330/course/assn3-bdd.md

         AND should safely shutdown the system
         AND notify about the activity on the Client.

-# Scenario: User wants to access camera
+# Scenario C: User wants to access camera

 1. GIVEN a camera
       WHEN I click "Start" on the Client camera control